 A two-vehicle accident in Ontario left one teenager dead and two other people injured on Oct.
 26, according to authorities.
-The crash occurred at about 11:30 p.m. near Drayton, where a 2001 Audi with a 17-year-old driver collided with a 2008 Toyota driven by an 18-year-old woman.
+The crash in Ontario occurred at about 11:30 p.m. near Drayton, where a 2001 Audi with a 17-year-old driver collided with a 2008 Toyota driven by an 18-year-old woman.

 The Audi was traveling in the westbound lane of Concession 8 when it collided with the Toyota, which was headed north on Side Road 15, authorities stated.
 The vehicles left the roadway as a result of the collision.
 The Audi struck a hydro pole, causing some wires to collapse onto the road, reportedly.